Security Policy

 Pentesting Ground Rules

 We strongly encourage that any security tests are run on a local version of XIVAuth.
-The software is open source and freely available, and should be simple to set up even for non-Ruby developers.
+The software is open-source and freely available and should be simple to set up even for non-Ruby developers.

 If you are performing a pentest against the production servers, we ask you to please keep other users in mind.
 If you find something that crashes XIVAuth, don't do it forty times to make a point.
-If you're trying to access a resource that isn't owned by you, create a second account and try to access those.
+If you're trying to access a resource not owned by you, create a second account and try to access those.
 If you're trying to break in to an account or bypass MFA, please attack your own account.
 XIVAuth is used by other people too; please don't inconvenience them for hacker cred.

 In addition, please refrain from performing any of the following activities: